Do you need to have your driving lessons with a qualified driving instructor or could you just learn to drive with a family member or friend, or both?

 A qualified driving instructor will ensure that you learn to drive correctly and safely in line with the DVSA standard requirement.

-Ensure that you listen carefully and apply what you are learning from your driving instructor even when you practice privately.
+Ensure that you listen carefully and always apply what you are learning from your driving instructor even when you are practicing privately.

-After all you definitely don’t want to pick up weak driving habits that may be harder to shift at a later stage and make it more difficult to pass your driving test.
+After all it may have been some years since you parents, or another family member or friend passed their driving test.
+You definitely don’t want to pick up weak or poor driving habits that may be hard to shift at a later stage. this would only prolong your learning period and make it more difficult to pass your driving test.

 Its a driver’s responsibility (that's you if you are driving) to ensure that the car you use for practice is fit for use on the road.